Life As a Hazardous Materials Removal Worker

 There were about 46,200 jobs for Hazardous Materials Removal Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 17.1% which is above the national average.
 The Bureau of Labor Statistics predicts 7,900 new jobs for Hazardous Materials Removal Worker by 2026.
-The BLS estimates 6,700 yearly job openings in this field.
+There will be an estimated 6,700 positions for Hazardous Materials Removal Worker per year.

 The states with the most job growth for Hazardous Materials Removal Worker are Utah, Wyoming, and North Dakota.
 Watch out if you plan on working in Michigan, Pennsylvania, or Alaska.
 These states have the worst job growth for this type of profession.